Ylvauk/express-books-app/README.md

 1. Fork and clone this repository.
 1. Change into the new directory with `cd express-books-app`.
 1. Checkout to a new dev branch with `git checkout -b dev` so that you can make a pull request to submit this assignment.
 1. Install the project dependencies with `npm i express nodemon`.
+(Don't install `nodemon` locally if you installed it globally today!)
 1. Fulfill the requirements below to complete the assignment.

 Unless otherwise stated, assignments are due by 10 am ET on the next class day.